Car bombs kill two in Libyan capital

 | TRIPOLI

-TRIPOLI At least two people were killed when three car bombs exploded near interior ministry and security buildings in the Libyan capital on Sunday, the first lethal attack of its kind since Muammar Gaddafi's fall last year, security sources said.
+TRIPOLI Three car bombs exploded near interior ministry and security buildings in the Libyan capital on Sunday, killing at least two people in attacks authorities blamed on supporters of the country's deposed leader Muammar Gaddafi.

-There was no immediate claim of responsibility for the blasts, the latest examples of the violence that has remained a problem in Libya despite the peaceful transfer of power to the new government after elections in July, the first in decades.
+Libyan security officials said they had arrested 32 members of an organised network of Gaddafi loyalists linked to the attacks, which took place on the eve of the anniversary of the fall of Tripoli to rebel fighters.

-Gaddafi's overthrow and death, after 42 years of eccentric personal rule, left a power vacuum that was filled by local militias and other armed groups that security forces have struggled to subdue, and sporadic shootings and explosions.
+They were the first fatal attacks of their kind since a revolt led to Gaddafi's overthrow and death last year after 42 years in power.

-The first bomb blew up near the interior ministry's administrative offices in Tripoli but caused no casualties, the sources said.
+The first bomb blew up near the interior ministry's administrative offices in Tripoli but caused no casualties, security sources told Reuters.
 On arriving at the site, police found another car bomb that had not blown up.

 Minutes later, two car bombs exploded near the former headquarters of a women's police academy, which the defence ministry has been using for interrogations and detentions, the sources said, killing two civilians and wounding three.